 In August 2015, Touch of Nature hosted Dawg Days, an extended orientation for incoming SIU freshmen.

-In October 2017, Touch of Nature hosted Camp BETA, a residential camp for children ages 8-14 with diabetes.
+In October 2017, Touch of Nature hosted Camp BETA, a residential camp for children with diabetes.